AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 plot              True or False, plot the results of the simulation.
 ================  =============

-One important point to note about simulate().
-When simulate() is run, the concentration of the floating species will naturally change.
+One important point to note about simulate():: When simulate() is run, the concentration of the floating species will naturally change.
 If simulate() is called a second time, the simulation will start the simulation from the previous simulated values.
 This can be used to easily follow on simulations.
 However there will be times when we wish to run the same simulation again but perhaps with slightly different parameters values.
-To do this we must reset the initial conditions back to the original values.
+For this we must reset the initial conditions back to the original values.
 To do that we run the command reset::

    rr.reset()